nsnam/ns-3-dev-git/doc/tutorial/source/getting-started.rst

 .. sourcecode:: bash

-  $ ./ns3 --run test-runner --command-template="%s --suite=mytest --verbose"
+  $ ./ns3 run test-runner --command-template="%s --suite=mytest --verbose"

 This passes the arguments to the ``test-runner`` program.
 Since ``mytest`` does not exist, an error message will be generated.